ubeninja77/hotel/README.md

 - As a user of the hotel system,
   - I can create a Hotel Block if I give a date range, collection of rooms, and a discounted room rate
-  - I can see an exception raised if I try to create a Hotel Block and at least one of the rooms is unavailable for the given date range
+  - I want an exception raised if I try to create a Hotel Block and at least one of the rooms is unavailable for the given date range
   - Given a specific date, and that a room is set aside in a hotel block for that specific date, I cannot reserve that specific room for that specific date, because it is unavailable
   - Given a specific date, and that a room is set aside in a hotel block for that specific date, I cannot create another hotel block that includes that specific room for that specific date, because it is unavailable
   - I can check whether a given block has any rooms available